frankframework/frank-manual/docs/source/operator/preparations.rst

    ..
 WARNING::

-      Many zipfiles you download from this tutorial are different.
+      Many zipfiles you download from other places in the Frank!Manual are different.
 Those others do not wrap their files within a root directory.
 In those cases you do not remove the last path component.
 In this chapter we use download zips with a root directory because we need them that way in section :ref:`frankConsoleConfigsUploading`.

 #.
 Press "Extract" (number 2).
 #.
 Check your directory structure.
 It should be as shown: ::